gkonovalov/android-vad/README.md

 audio event classes (such as speech, music, animal sounds and etc).
 It was trained on [AudioSet-YouTube](https://research.google.com/audioset/) corpus.

-For higher accuracy, I recommend to use Silero VAD DNN or Yamnet VAD DNN.
+WebRTC VAD is lightweight (only 158 KB) and provides exceptional speed in audio processing, but it may exhibit lower accuracy compared to DNN models.
+WebRTC VAD can be invaluable in scenarios where a small and fast library is necessary and where sacrificing accuracy is acceptable.
+In situations where high accuracy is critical, models like Silero VAD and Yamnet VAD are more preferable.
 For more detailed insights and a comprehensive comparison between DNN and GMM, refer to the following comparison [Silero VAD vs WebRTC VAD](https://github.com/snakers4/silero-vad/wiki/Quality-Metrics#vs-other-available-solutions).

 <p align="center">